 GRADING SYSTEM

-Final grades are submitted at the end of the semester to the Registrar’s Office, and these are made a part of a student’s permanent record.
+Final grades are submitted at the end of the semester to the Office of Academic Services and Registrar, and these are made a part of a student’s permanent record.
 Copies of final grades are sent to the students, available in Banner for departmental chairpersons, and released to the parents and guardians upon approved request.
 The official grades with their meanings and quality points follow:

 "A" EXCELLENT: Four quality points are allowed for each semester credit hour.